forest2022/ShaderAnalyzer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a description of the code applied for the experiments described in the paper titled Graph Mining and Machine Learning for Shader Codes Analysis to Accelerate GPU Tuning.
-This is a joint work from Lin Zhao (NTU Singapore), Arijit Khan (AAU Denmark), Robby Luo (AMD) and Chai Kiat Yeo (NTU Singapore).
-This paper has been accepted by The 11th International Conference on Complex Networks and their Applications (Complex Networks 2022).
+This is a joint work from Lin Zhao (NTU Singapore), Chai Kiat Yeo (NTU Singapore), Arijit Khan (AAU Denmark), Robby Luo.

 <!-- Graph creation -->
 ## Graph